Energy in Mexico

-Energy in Mexico describes energy and electricity production, consumption and import in Mexico.
+Energy in Mexico describes energy, fuel, and electricity production, consumption, and import in Mexico.

-In 2008, Mexico produced 234 TWh of electricity, of which, 86 TWh was from thermal plants, 39 TWh from hydropower, 18 TWh from coal, 9.8 TWh from nuclear power, 7 TWh from geothermal power and 0.255 TWh from wind power.
+In 2008, Mexico produced 234 TWh of electricity, of which, 86 TWh was from thermal power stations, 39 TWh from hydropower, 18 TWh from coal, 9.8 TWh from nuclear power, 7 TWh from geothermal power and 0.255 TWh from wind power.
 Mexico is among the world's top oil producers and exporters.